meta4d-me/CatDogEngine/Documents/EditorUserGuide.md

 * Panning

-  * Keep pressing MMB and move.
+  * Keep pressing MMB and move mouse.

+* Tracking/Rotating

+  * Press Alt and MLB and move mouse.

+* Turning

+  * Press LMB and move.

+* Walking

+  * Press any mouse button and Press W/A/S/D/Q/E.